Community Governance Review

 - change the amount of money that a parish council raises through council tax (known as ‘precept’)

 It is good practice to carry out a Community Governance Review every 10-15 years.
-However, as the principal authority, Mid Suffolk Council may schedule a review in response to a reasonable request from an individual, group or parish or following the receipt of a valid petition containing the sufficient number of signatures required to trigger a review.
+However, as the principal authority, Mid Suffolk District Council may schedule a review in response to a reasonable request from an individual, group or parish or following the receipt of a valid petition containing the sufficient number of signatures required to trigger a review.

 Read more about the review process

-Community Governance Review Considerations
+Community Governance Review considerations

 Legislation requires that the council must ensure that community governance within the area: